Learn the new rules

 - A new administrative penalty system will be implemented for employers found to be in contravention of the Code.
 Details of the system are being developed and will be made public later this year.

-- The time period to commence prosecution will be increased from 1 to 2 years.
+- The time period to commence prosecution has been increased from one to 2 years.

-- The permitting process will be streamlined by setting clear and enforceable criteria and setting time limits on permits or variances.
-Criteria for permits or variances will be published in regulation or policy.
+- The permitting process has been streamlined by setting clear and enforceable criteria and setting time limits on permits or variances.
+Criteria for permits or variances has been published in regulation or policy.

-- Permits previously granted to employer associations, or that allowed industry-wide exceptions, will be eliminated and replaced with regulations.
+- Permits previously granted to employer associations, or that allowed industry-wide exceptions, will be eliminated and replaced with regulations over time.
 This will enable a transparent process that will allow for industry to create rules within regulations that are unique to its sector’s needs.

-- Employment Standards Officers will be given the authority to direct employers to conduct self-audits in a form prescribed by the Ministry.
+- Employment Standards Officers have been given the authority to direct employers to conduct self-audits in a form prescribed by the Ministry.

-- Clarifications to the Code will be added that establish time periods for the recovery of earnings that are not dependent on when the order was issued, and to allow orders to capture a broader range of entitlements.
+- Clarifications to the Code have been added that establish time periods for the recovery of earnings that are not dependent on when the order was issued, and to allow orders to capture a broader range of entitlements.

-- Changes will be made to allow the Labour Relations Board to hear appeals.
+- Changes have been made to allow the Labour Relations Board to hear employment standards appeals.

 How farms and ranches will be affected